fabiochelly/Flow.Launcher.Plugin.FabCalc/README.md

-# This plugin for FlowLauncher is an advanced calculator (algebric and symbolic calculations) using the default Python expressions evaluator
+# This plugin for FlowLauncher is an advanced calculator (algebric and symbolic calculations) using Python eval

 ## Fractions:
-Use doubles slashes for fractions.
+Use doubles slashes to get results with fractions.
 Ex: 1//2+3//7 = 13/14

 ## Integer factorization:
 Use factor(n) to get the prime factorization of n.
 Ex: factor(123456789) = 3 · 3 · 3 607 · 3 803